-- Resume(s) of the applicant(s), email (if applying as a group, a primary contact email is required), and phone numbers (again, if applying as a group, a primary contact phone number is required)
+Resume(s) of the applicant(s), email (if applying as a group, a primary contact email is required), and phone numbers (again, if applying as a group, a primary contact phone number is required).

-- A formal presentation of the project, including a thorough explanation on why the project would be of interest to media executives.
+- Summary of the topic the student(s) will work on, including a description of the project and an explanation of why the project would be of interest to media executives.

 - The timetable for completion and delivery of the project.

-- Budget of anticipated project costs, which may include travel and lodging (toward gathering expert interviews or performing field research), data purchases, books or other materials, etc.
+- Budget of anticipated project costs which may include travel and lodging (toward gathering expert interviews or performing field research), data purchases, books or other materials, etc.

 About Lee M. Hague